 Preliminary Rating Final Rating (Following Additional Analysis) Meets Standard (in one of two ways): Multi-Year change in fund balance is positive and change is positive each year or Multi-year and most recent year changes are positive Meets Standard: Indicates sound financial viability based on the overall financial record.
 Either the school has already met the standard based on the financials under review, or previous financial concerns that produced a preliminary Pending rating have been adequately remedied based Note: Schools in their first or second year of operation must have positive change each year. on more current financial data or addressed adequately based on additional information such that the Commission concludes that performance against the standard indicates sound financial viability.
-Does Not Meet Standard: Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
+Pending Further Analysis: Multi-Year change in fund balance is positive, but trend does not meet standard or Multi-Year change in fund balance is negative Does Not Meet Standard: Upon further review following a preliminary Pending rating, the Commission concludes that there is financial risk such that heightened monitoring and/or intervention may be warranted.
 A Does Not Meet rating means that even based on more current financial information, the school is not currently meeting the standard or concerns previously identified, although not currently manifested, have been of a depth or duration that warrants continued attention.
-Falls Far Below Standard: Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that
+Falls Far Below Standard: Upon further review following a preliminary Pending rating, the Commission identifies significant financial risk and has concerns about financial viability such that heightened monitoring and/or intervention are necessary.